 To use a custom domain with linksharing, you must have a valid domain name, access to its DNS configuration, and the ability to create and manage DNS records.

 While Linksharing links are secure, when you use a custom domain the browser is expecting a TLS certificate for your domain to be present on the Storj servers hosting the link.
 We do not have this certificate by default, so you will need to upgrade to a Usage Limits and follow the relevant steps above to enable TLS (HTTPS) in the browser.

 Problem: Customers using Cloudflare (or likely anything as a reverse proxy) who have certain TLS settings may see an error.
 In an effort to improve security and bring users SSL certs without the need for a CDN proxy, we no longer support self-signed certificates for custom domains.
-Keep reading for two ways to resolve the problem.

-**Solution 1: Update your Cloudflare SSL/TLS encryption mode to "Flexible" **
+Solution: Update your Cloudflare SSL/TLS encryption mode to "Flexible"

 Verifying your custom domain with linksharing involves adding a TXT record to your domain's DNS configuration that contains a unique string or value provided by the service.
 The service then checks for the presence of this value in your domain's DNS records to confirm that you have control over the domain.

 If you are having trouble setting up your custom domain, common solutions include: